Ikay106/FashionCollab/README.md

 ## Known Limitations

-- Free tier on Render means the backend spins down after inactivity — first request after a period of no use may take 30-60 seconds
+- Free tier on Render means the backend spins down after inactivity, first request after a period of no use may take 30-60 seconds
-- No real-time notifications via WebSockets — the activity feed polls every 10 seconds
+- No real-time notifications via WebSockets, the activity feed polls every 10 seconds
-- No dedicated mobile app — the web app is responsive but not mobile-optimised

 ---